nestjs/cqrs/README.md

 3. Services uses Repositories / DAOs to change / persist entities.
 4. Entities are our models - just containers for the values, with setters and getters.

 Simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application with layered architecture.
 Is it good?
 Yes, sure.
 In most cases, there is no reason to make small and medium-sized applications more complicated.
 So, we are done with the bigger part of logic in the services and models without any behaviour (btw. are they models still?
 I don't think so).
-When our application becomes larger it will be harder to maintain and improve.
+When our application becomes larger it will be harder to maintain and improve it.

 Let's change our way of thinking.